Mathew Samuel

 Mathew Samuel is a former managing editor of the Indian news magazine Tehelka.
-He is one of the founding members of the magazine, and as a special correspondent there, he instigated Tehelka's biggest corruption investigation, Operation West End.
+He is one of the members of the magazine, and as a special correspondent there, he instigated Tehelka's biggest corruption investigation, Operation West End.
 This sting operation led to the resignation of four senior ministers of the National Democratic Alliance (NDA) and nearly brought down the BJP-led national government in 2001.
 The top politicians and officials caught in the sting were later convicted by the court of law.
+His YouTube channel was banned in India as on 9th May 2025.

 Career

 Mathew Samuel was born in a Christian family in Pathanapuram, Kerala.
 He attended St. Stephens College Pathanapuram, was active in politics, and was the college union secretary.

-He worked in Delhi for Mangalam newspaper and Mid-Day for a short period.
+He worked in Delhi for Mangalam magazine and Mid-Day newspaper for a short period.
 He later joined Tehelka as a staff reporter, and became managing editor in 2014.
 He has also worked in Delhi for the publication India Today, and for television channels NewsX, Live India and India TV.
 He is based in New Delhi.
 He resigned from Tehelka in February 2016 to start his own news venture, Narada News.